Medical Students for Choice's

 Creating tomorrow’s abortion providers and pro-choice physicians.

-Only medical students attending schools in the following abortion hostile states in the US may apply – South Dakota, Texas, Oklahoma, Missouri, Arkansas, Tennessee, Kentucky, West Virginia, Louisiana, Mississippi, Alabama, and Idaho.
+Only medical students attending schools located in the US are eligible to attend.
+Medical students attending schools in the following abortion hostile states in the US are encouraged to apply – Idaho, South Dakota, Iowa, Texas, Oklahoma, Arkansas, Tennessee, Kentucky, Indiana, West Virginia, Louisiana, Mississippi, Alabama, South Carolina and Florida.

-Admission is application-based and highly competitive as space is limited.
-Priority will be given to first and second year medical students with very little or no access to abortion training on campus or offsite.
-Medical students who have previously attended MSFC’s Abortion Training Institute (ATI), Reproductive Health Externship (RHE) or Conference on Family Planning are discouraged from applying at this time due to your advanced level of knowledge regarding abortion care.
 Accepted students will receive full funding and MSFC will provide travel reimbursement, meals and lodging for the duration of the ATI.

+Admission is application-based and highly competitive as space is limited to 40 spots per session.
+Priority will be given to medical students with very little or no access to abortion training on campus or offsite.
+Medical students who have previously attended MSFC’s Virtual Abortion Training Institute (Virtual ATI) or Reproductive Health Externship (RHE) are discouraged from applying due to their advanced level of knowledge regarding abortion care.

 Next ATI

-• Friday August 25 to Sunday August 27, 2023
+• July 25 to 27, 2025

 • Philadelphia, PA